Home Start Here Conditions Specialists Recovery FAQ Resources

 Don't say "at least you're both okay"

 While well-intentioned, this dismisses real grief.
-She may be physically alive while grieving deeply.
-Acknowledge the loss alongside the survival.
-"I'm so glad you made it through, and I also know this was a lot to go through" lands very differently.
+Try: "I'm so glad you made it through — and I also know this was a lot to go through."

 2